DaimyoHub/KawaLang/README.md

 }
 ```

+> [!NOTE]
+> It was nice to remark that the typechecker is an actual kind of interpreter : we
+> clearly see that it evaluates a given program, but instead of working with real time values
+> it uses approximations of them (types).

-Below is a list of features provided by the type checker :
+Below is a list of mandaroty features provided by the type checker :

+  - **(M) Detect if the user is trying to access an attribute that does not belong to an object.**
+  - **(M) Detect if the user is trying to access an attribute/method of a non-object location.**
+  - **(M) Detect if a void method returns.**
+  - **(M) Detect if an expression is ill-typed.**
-  - [x] Detect if types that are neither user-defined or built-in.
+  - **(M) Detect if a statement is ill typed.**
-  - [x] Detect if a given symbol does not correspond to a location.
+  - **(M) Detect if a given symbol does not correspond to a location. (see extension for details)**

+Every other features of the type checker are extensions.
+The type checker recursivelly travels
+a whole branch of the program and if at some node, some "basic" type error is found, it provides
+details of the error, according to the context.

+Below is a list of object oriented static checking features :

+  - Detect if a user forgets to define a contructor for a class.
-  - [x] Detect if the user tries to instatiate a class without any defined constructor.
+  - Detect if the user tries to instantiate a class without any defined constructor.
+  - Detect if a the argument of a print statement is an int.

+Then a list of method/method calling checking features :
+  - Detect if the user tries to call a method with too much arguments.
-  - [x] Detect if the body of a method contains different local variables which have
+  - Detect if the user tries to call a method missing some arguments.
-        the same symbol.
+  - Detect if a return statement is missing in a typed method.
+  - Detect if a given argument type correspond to the associated parameter type.
+  - Detect ill typed methods.

+A list of features of the type checker related to branching/return statements :

-  - [x] Detect if the left/right hand side operand of an expression is ill-typed.
+  - Detect if both branches of an if statement do not return a value of the same type.
-  - [x] Detect if an expression is ill-typed.
+  - Detect if only one branch of an if statement returns a value.
+  - Detect if a method body contains multiple sequential return statements.
+  - Detect code written after a block of instructions that will surelly return.
+  - Detect if the return type of a method correspond to returned values in its body.
-  - [x] Detect if a statement condition expression is a typed as a boolean.
+  - Detect if a branch of an if statement is ill typed.

+Finally, some other generic checking features :

+  - Detect if types that are either user-defined or built-in.
-  - [x] Detect if a void method returns.
+  - Detect if some symbol references different locations in a block of instructions.
+    (while statements are bugged : I did not have time to handle this specific case)
+  - Precises if the left/right hand side operand of an expression is ill-typed.
-  - [x] Detect if a return statement is missing in a typed method.
+  - Detect if a statement condition expression is a typed as a boolean.
-  - [x] Detect set statements where the left hand side operand type does not correspond
+  - Detect set statements where the left hand side operand type does not correspond
     to the variable type.
-  - [x] Detect if a the argument of a print statement is an int.
-  - [x] Detect if the user tries to call a method with too much arguments.
-  - [x] Detect if the user tries to call a method missing some arguments.
-  - [x] Detect if a given argument type correspond to the associated parameter type.
-  - [x] Detect if a statement is ill typed.
-  - [x] Detect if both branches of an if statement do not return a value of the same type.
-  - [x] Detect if only one branch of an if statement returns a value.
-  - [x] Not_obj_inst
-  - [x] Detect if a method body contains multiple sequential return statements.
-  - [x] Detect ill typed methods.
-  - [x] Detect dead code in methods body
-  - [x] Detect if the return type of a method correspond to returned values in its body.
-  - [x] Detect if a branch of an if statement is ill typed.

 ### Interpreter